Artanemus/SCM_BuildMeAClub-R/README.md

 Just some quick notes on the BMAC_SCRIPTS folder.
 In future builds there will be a single SQL script for each database version.
 (02/06/23 Keep a watch on the folder and look for some new release builds for SCM_BuildMeAClub.)

 I've done a little work on the repo's wiki.
-Her you'll find some info on the versions and other bits.
+Here you'll find some info on the versions and other bits.

 It takes time to build a solid, well performing database 😋.
 I reach out to users - do you want to sponsor me?